Type D long-stay visa

 • or a regular source of income and savings.

-The Code of Entry and Residence of Foreigners and Right of Asylum (code de l'entrée et du séjour des étrangers et du droit d'asile - CESEDA) establishes that for the purposes of applying for this type of visa, financial resources must not be lower than the current French minimum wage (€1269,03 per month net as at 1 January 2022).
+The Code of Entry and Residence of Foreigners and Right of Asylum (Code de l'entrée et du séjour des étrangers et du droit d'asile - CESEDA) stipulates that, for this type of visa application, financial resources must not be lower than the current French minimum wage (€1,398.70 net per month as of January 1, 2024).

 • Medical insurance for persons permanently resident in France